JEPA-DNA: Grounding Genomic Foundation Models through Joint-Embedding Predictive Architectures: Method

 \subsubsection{Variance and Covariance Regularization}

-To prevent the "collapse" problem common in non-contrastive methods (where the model outputs a constant vector), we utilize variance and covariance constraints on the latent vectors $\mathbf{Z} \in \mathbb{R}^{B \times d}$ across a batch of size $B$, following the VICReg framework \cite{bardes2021vicreg}.
+To prevent the ``collapse'' problem common in non-contrastive methods (where the model outputs a constant vector), we utilize variance and covariance constraints on the latent vectors $\mathbf{h}_{\mathrm{glob}}, \hat{\mathbf{v}}_{\mathrm{glob}} \in \mathbb{R}^{B \times d}$ across a batch of size $B$ and hidden dimension $d$, following the VICReg framework \cite{bardes2021vicreg}.
+These vectors are obtained via a separate forward pass through a deterministic variance encoder (without dropouts or masking) that produces $\mathbf{h}^{\mathrm{var}}$ and shares its weights with the context encoder.
+To keep the setup consistent with the JEPA objective, the VICReg branch also employs a deterministic predictor head (no dropouts) whose architecture and weights are tied to those of the main JEPA predictor.

 \paragraph{Variance Loss ($\mathcal{L}_{var}$).} The variance loss ensures that each embedding dimension maintains sufficient variance across the batch, preventing informational collapse: